— Entertainment Weekly

 - Generational Saga: The Icelandic Trilogy (Northlanders #42—#50) detailed the Hauksson clan from the founding of Icelandic settlement to 1260 A.D.

-- Grey and Gray Morality: In a conversation between Ragnar and Magnus, the former noted on how the Norse brought commerce and civilization to the Irish while the latter claimed that the natives were taxed heavily and murdered to take over their lands.
+- Grey and Gray Morality/What the Romans Have Done for Us: In a conversation between Ragnar and Magnus, the former noted on how the Norse brought commerce and civilization to the Irish while the latter claimed that the natives were taxed heavily and driven off to take over their lands.
 Ragnar retorted that Magnus' claims only applied to Ungrateful Bastard.
+Of course, this wasn't helped that Magnus was a serial killer who has been hallucinated himself as a Papa Wolf freedom fighter.

 - Horny Vikings: Completely averted.
 The comic book is noted for being historically accurate, with not a horn to be seen.